 5 Ways To Package Your Service | Productize It!

-If you are a service provider, it can be difficult to separate the service from the provider.
-Your customers might demand you, which means you can not scale your business beyond the number of hours you are willing to work.
+If your business is largely that of a service provider, it can be extremely difficult to separate the service from the provider.
+Your customers might demand you, which means you cannot scale your business beyond the number of hours you are willing to work.

 In the absence of a point of differentiation, offering generic services leads consumers to evaluate the people doing the work.
 Referring to your service in a generic way e.g. “graphic design services”, or “lawn care services”, means you are lumping yourself in with the other providers of the same service.
 A quick scan of your LinkedIn profile will reveal that you are likely an expert in your industry which means prospective customers will often demand you, rather than other employees in your company.